 These are the most common terms and conditions that you must pay attention to when comparing different travel insurances with diabetes:

-- THE COST/COVERAGE RATIO: as for any insurance, the more you pay, the higher the coverage will be.
+As for any insurance contract, the more you pay, the higher the coverage will be.
 Try to find the policy that has the best costs/coverage ratio for you.
 Be careful: a cheap travel insurance for diabetics is not always the best travel insurance for diabetics (coverage is often very limited)!

 If you need to find a new travel insurance with diabetes, the following tips might help you out.